Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 * **Activate:** Pay any associated costs to trigger an "Active Ability" printed on a card you already control in play.
 * **Play Event:** Pay the CP cost of an Event card in your hand, fully resolve its text, and place it in your discard pile.
 * **Draw Intel:** Spend exactly 3 CP to draw 1 card from your deck.
 * **Secure Objective:** Exhaust a ready non-token unit currently occupying a quadrant that contains a Strategic Directive token to claim it, immediately securing a one-time burst of 2 Supremacy Points and permanently removing the token from the board.
+A unit may only execute this action if it began the Game Round already occupying the Contested Zone (Row 3).
 * **Pass:** Choose to take no action.

 The Activation Sequence ends only when all players pass consecutively in an unbroken sequence.
 If you pass, but your opponent subsequently takes an action, the sequence is broken and you may take another action when the turn returns to you.

 #### 3. The Scoring Step

 Immediately following the consecutive passes that terminate the Activation Sequence, players evaluate the positional state of the battlefield.

-If an entire round passes with absolutely zero units being destroyed, Initiative immediately defaults to the player who physically occupies the most quadrants in the neutral Contested Zone (Row 3).
-If the center is equally contested or entirely empty, Initiative simply remains with the player who currently possesses it.
+**Scoring Step Resolution Order:**
+1. Award SP for all occupied Row 3 quadrants simultaneously.
 A player earns exactly one (1) Supremacy Point for every quadrant they physically occupy within the neutral Contested Zone (Row 3).
-This centralized territorial dominance forms the baseline progression of the Theater Escalation, forcing direct collision to advance the game state.

-After points are awarded, players calculate the Combined Supremacy Score by adding both players' totals together.
-If the combined total reaches 6, Theater Level 2 is initiated, and all players immediately activate their Mission Cards' passive abilities, provided they meet the dynamic upkeep CP cost.
-If the combined total reaches 10, Theater Level 3 is initiated, and all players immediately resolve their Mission Cards' Climax abilities by paying the associated runtime CP cost.
+2. Check each player's individual SP total.
+If any player has reached 10 SP, the game proceeds to **End of Game** resolution before any further effects trigger.
+3. If no player has reached 10 individual SP, calculate the Combined Supremacy Score.
+If it has newly reached 6, trigger Theater Level 2.
+If it has newly reached 10, trigger Theater Level 3 and allow Climax activations.
+4. Climax abilities are activated during the **following round's Activation Sequence**, not immediately.
+A player who wishes to execute their Climax pays its CP cost as one of their actions during that Activation Sequence.

+Finally, the Initiative token passes to the opposing player to ensure strict alternation for the subsequent round.

 ## VI.
 Combat Mechanics